 We have searched through many times, taking personal copies and studying for details.
 There is a wealth of information only keys away.

 Unfortunately, European research and especially UK research by this method is still quite arduous.
-Perhaps in the future this will change.
+Perhaps in the future?
 There is much there to be shared about patents and registrations.

 AUCTION SITES like eBay, Etsy, etc. and others are also a source to see many more whistles than you would normally come across.
 Sometimes the information that the seller has found helps.
 However, a word of caution: some sellers will quote whatever sells the whistle.
 Always check for documentation before taking it as gospel.
 Even a reference to a website may be unsubstantiated.

-As you find, record and file everything and you will find that your own library, or HOME FILES, with become one of your research tools.
-Think ahead of what types of whistles there are and organize files to dump all your catalogs, advertisements, pictures ( yes, you will need files for all the different types of whistles ), research projects, notes.
+HOME FILES As you find, record and file, you will find that your own library with become one of your research tools.
+Think ahead of what types of whistles there are and organize files to dump all your catalogs, advertisements, pictures (yes, you will need files for all the different types of whistles), research projects, notes.

-Don’t forget a computer back up system for what may turn out to be years of research lost.
+Don’t forget a computer back-up system for what may turn out to be years of research.

 TWG